francabrera/ibmqx-user-guides/README.rst

 IBM Q experience user guides
 ============================
-The repository contains the user guides from the `IBM Q experience <https://quantumexperience.ng.bluemix.net>`__
+The repository contains the user guides from the `IBM Q Experience <https://quantumexperience.ng.bluemix.net>`__

 If quantum physics sounds challenging to you, you are not alone.
 All